• Home

 Q: How long does it take to prepare Chinese food?

 A: It varies depending on what you order.
-But if you order stir-fried beef, it takes about 10 minutes to cook the beef.
+But if you order stir-fried beef, it takes about 10 minutes to cook it.

 Q: How do you like Chinese food?